Metaswitch/clearwater-readthedocs/Home.md

 ## Latest Release

-The latest stable release of Clearwater is "Groundhog Day".
+The latest stable release of Clearwater is "How to Train Your Dragon".

 ## Architecture